antoine-gabriel-brun/MidLib/README.md

 		    sample.save("sample.mid");
 		}

+This is how you generate a MIDI file using MidLib.

-Now, run and read the files in the folder `Mid/tutorials` to learn all the other features.
+Now, run and read the files in the `Mid/tutorials` folder to discover the other features available.

 ## Who wrote MidLib and how?